joesayegh/gericht-restaurant/README.md

 This is a fork of [https://github.com/adrianhajdin/project_modern_ui_ux_restaurant](https://github.com/adrianhajdin/project_modern_ui_ux_restaurant).

+The Live Site URL is [https://relaxed-leavitt-bd145d.netlify.app/](https://relaxed-leavitt-bd145d.netlify.app/)

-The Live Site is [https://gericht-restaurant.com/](https://gericht-restaurant.com/)
+The Original Site URL is [https://gericht-restaurant.com/](https://gericht-restaurant.com/)

 **PNGs have been compressed or converted to SVGs where possible**